awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

 1. Remove the **TransferStream** Lambda function from the core\.

-   1. Follow [Step 6: Create a Group Version](#stream-manager-cli-create-group-version) to create a new group version\. but remove the `--function-definition-version-arn` option in the `create-group-version` command\.
+   1. Follow [Step 6: Create a group version](#stream-manager-cli-create-group-version) to create a new group version\. but remove the `--function-definition-version-arn` option in the `create-group-version` command\.
 Or, create a function definition version that doesn't include the **TransferStream** Lambda function\.
 **Note**
 By omitting the system `GGStreamManager` Lambda function from the deployed group version, you disable stream management on the core\.

-   1. Follow [Step 7: Create a Deployment](#stream-manager-cli-create-deployment) to deploy the new group version\.
+   1. Follow [Step 7: Create a deployment](#stream-manager-cli-create-deployment) to deploy the new group version\.

 To view logging information or troubleshoot issues with streams, check the logs for the `TransferStream` and `GGStreamManager` functions\.
 You must have `root` permissions to read AWS IoT Greengrass logs on the file system\.
 + `TransferStream` writes log entries to `greengrass-root/ggc/var/log/user/region/account-id/TransferStream.log`\.